Mary Berry dauphinoise potatoes recipe – Creamy, Cheesy & Easy

 Method

-1. Prepare the oven and dish
+1. Get the oven ready

 2. Slice the potatoes